Cevinio/Behat-Laravel-Extension/README.md

 default:
     extensions:
         Cevinio\Behat:
+            # bootstrap_path: ~
-            # env_path: .env.behat
+            # env_path: ~
         Behat\MinkExtension:
             default_session: laravel
             laravel: ~
+            files_path: "%paths.base%/tests/"
 ```

 Here, is where we reference the Laravel extension, and tell Behat to use it as our default session.

 You may pass an optional parameter, `env_path` (currently commented out above) to specify the name of the environment file that should be referenced from your tests.
-By default, it'll look for a `.env.behat` file.

-This file should, like the standard `.env` file in your project root, contain any special environment variables
-for your tests (such as a special acceptance test-specific database).
+The default is empty and will keep Laravel standard behavior to look for `.env`.
+If you want a special environment file you can set it for example to `.env.behat`.
+This file should, like the standard `.env` file in your project root, contain any special environment variables  for your tests (such as a special acceptance test-specific database).

+It is also possible to specify an alternative bootstrap file by setting the optional parameter `bootstrap_path` (this defaults to `bootstrap/app.php`).
+Behat's `%paths.base%` will always be prepended to this path.

 # 3. Setting up FeatureContext

 Run, from the root of your app

 ~~~
 vendor/bin/behat --init
 ~~~

 It should set